jimhigson/oboe.js/writing/main/5_Implementation.md

 [http://www.catb.org/esr/writings/taoup/html/ch04s03.html].
 Transparent
 proxy is about 20 lines.
 Transparent enough to fool JSTD into thinking it is connecting directly to its server.

-Node comes with very little built in (not even http) but relies on libraries written in the language itself to do everything.
-Could implement own http on top of sockets if wanted rather than using the provided one.

 The test pyramid concept \ref{testingPyramidFig} fits in well with the hiding that is provided.
 Under the testing pyramid only very high level